 Time of the course: Tuesdays 16:00-17:30 (course assistant: Selsela)

-s semester will be to help refugees integrate successfully.
+The topic this semester will be to help refugees integrate successfully.
 This course is open to students from all departments.

 Time of the course: Mondays 17:45-19:15 (course assistant: Hannah)